 Ask anyone that has taken medical terminology and they’ll tell you it is like learning a second language.
 The method for constructing words is similar and some of the terminology can be confusing.
 The good news is that there is some logic to how medical terms are constructed and many of the terms will be familiar.
 If you know the meaning of arthritis or pneumonia, then you already know two medical terms.
 The use of everyday terms makes medical terminology much easier to learn than a second language.

 Medical terminology courses teach the basic building blocks of medical terms: prefixes, suffixes and word roots.
-Regardless of the length or complexity of the term, once you can identify the parts of a term, you can decipher it.
+Regardless of the length or complexity of the term, once you can identify the parts of a term, you can decipher the meaning.

 In our classes we teach medical terminology using a unique combination of anatomy and physiology, word building principles, and phonetic “sounds like” pronunciations.
 Since each term describes a different part of the body, a disease process or condition, you need to understand basic anatomy and learn the terms used to describe the major body parts.